AnkitNigam1985/stratascratch.github.io/SQL Exercises/Exercises/advanced-sql-exercises.md

     `Tables: sat_scores`

-2. The US flights data has columns whose types are TEXT but values are numbers.
-Convert all the columns to appropriate types.
-(Hint: Not all casting will go easy, you might have to use CASE statements.
-Empty strings will be a problem)
+2. What is the old to young ratio per olympic game?
+Young are people whose age <= 30, while old are those whose age >= 45.

-    `Tables: us_flights`
+    `Tables: olympics_athletes_events`

-3. What are the average opening and closing price for AAPL stock for 5 week days?
-What are they for 30 days in a month?
-(Hint: You can use EXTRACT('dow' FROM date) to get the weekday)
+3. Which day of the week would it be best to trade in AAPL stock?
+What about the best day in a month?
+Find the average opening and closing prices.
+(Hint: You can use EXTRACT(‘dow’ FROM date)  to get the day of week)

     `Tables: aapl_historical_stock_price`